Get 5% OFF + a Free Item for Life

 September 1, 2021

-By now you have likely seen fast-food restaurants and grocers giving greater visibility to man-made or "plant-based" meats.
+By now, you’ve likely seen fast-food restaurants and grocers giving greater visibility to man-made or plant-based “meats.”

 There are even venture capital-funded companies across the world that have entered the Fake Meat market with 3D-printed steaks.
-Can you believe that??
-If not, watch them being printed in this Yahoo Finance video on YouTube:
+Can you believe that?
+If not, watch them being printed in this video on YouTube:

 Can you see why we use the term "fake meats" now?